AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_send_receive_message_android.md

 ## Understand the tech

-The Agora Chat SDK uses the `IChatMessage` and `Message` classes to send, receive, and withdraw messages.
+The Agora Chat SDK uses the `ChatManager` class to send, receive, and withdraw messages.

 The process of sending and receiving a message is as follows:

-1. The message sender creates a text, file, or attachment message using the corresponding `Create` method.
+1. The message sender creates a text, file, or attachment message using the corresponding `create` method.
-2. The message sender calls `SendMessage` to send the message.
+2. The message sender calls `sendMessage` to send the message.
-3. The message recipient calls `AddChatManagerDelegate` to listens for message events and receives the message in the `OnMessageReceived` callback.
+3. The message recipient calls `addMessageListener` to listens for message events and receives the message in the `OnMessageReceived` callback.

 ## Prerequistes

 Before proceeding, ensure that you meet the following requirements:
 - You have integrated the Agora Chat SDK, initialized the SDK and implemented the functionality of registering accounts and login.
-For details, see [Get Started with Agora Chat](./agora_chat_get_started_unity?platform=Unity).
+For details, see [Get Started with Agora Chat](./agora_chat_get_started_android?platform=Android).
-- You understand the API call frequency limits as described in [Limitations](./agora_chat_limitation?platform=Unity).
+- You understand the API call frequency limits as described in [Limitations](./agora_chat_limitation?platform=Android).

 ## Implementation